Slow-roll approximation in quantum cosmology: Discussion

-In \S\ref{classicalsec} we showed that in single field inflation models a NB wave function predicts a one-parameter family of classical slow roll histories which can be labeled by the value of the scalar $\phioRe$ when the universe had size $a H \sim 1$.
-Without any further measure factors\footnote{ Such as a volume factor that favors large universes, which may radically alter the probability \cite{Hartle:2010vi,Hartle:2013oda,Hertog:2015zwh,Hartle:2016tpo}.}, which we will not expand upon here, the probability for each history scales either as $\exp\left[ -4/ \hbar \, H(\phioRe)^2 \right]$ (Vilenkin wave function) or $\exp\left[ 4/ \hbar \, H(\phioRe)^2 \right]$ (Hartle-Hawking wave function).
+In \S\ref{classicalsec} we showed that in single field inflation models a NB wave function predicts a one-parameter family of classical slow-roll histories which can be labeled by the value of the scalar $\phioRe$ when the universe had size $a H \sim 1$.
+Without any further measure factors\footnote{ Such as a volume factor that favors large universes, which may radically alter the probability \cite{Hartle:2010vi,Hartle:2013oda,Hertog:2015zwh,Hartle:2016tpo}.}, which we will not expand upon here, the probability for each history scales either as $\exp\left[ -12 / \hbar \, V(\phioRe) \right]$ (Vilenkin wave function) or $\exp\left[ 12 / \hbar \, V(\phioRe) \right]$ (Hartle-Hawking wave function).
 The former choice favors a high starting point and many efolds of inflation, though, how many precisely is unclear because our approximations fail at the cutoff of the theory.
-The latter choice favors a small amount of inflation (and is ruled out without further measure factors, but see footnote \ref{measureftn}), though, again, how small exactly is unclear because our approximations fail near the low energy threshold of inflation.\footnote{For example, in the $V = \Lambda + m^2 \phi^2/2$ model with $m^2 > 3 \Lambda/4$, the Hartle-Hawking state predicts that large classical universes underwent a \textit{minimum} ($N_e = \mathcal{O}(1)$, however) amount of scalar field-driven inflation in the past \cite{Hartle:2008ng}.} In any case quantum cosmology yields a very specific measure on the initial conditions for classical cosmology.
-This small set of preferred initial conditions typically leads to very specific predictions for cosmological observables \cite{Hertog:2013mra,Hartle:2013oda,Hertog:2015zwh} implying a high degree of falsifiability for the combination (theory of initial conditions)-(inflationary model), which is appealing.
+The latter choice favors a small amount of inflation (and is ruled out without further measure factors, but see footnote \ref{measureftn}), though, again, how small exactly is unclear because our approximations fail near the low energy threshold of inflation.\footnote{ For example, in the $V = \Lambda + m^2 \phi^2/2$ model with $m^2 > 3 \Lambda/4$, the Hartle-Hawking state predicts that large classical universes underwent a \textit{minimum} ($N_e = \mathcal{O}(1)$, however) amount of scalar field-driven inflation in the past \cite{Hartle:2008ng}.} In any case quantum cosmology yields a very specific measure on the initial conditions for classical cosmology.
+This small set of preferred initial conditions typically leads to very specific predictions for cosmological observables \cite{Hertog:2013mra,Hartle:2013oda,Hertog:2015zwh} implying a high degree of falsifiability for the combination (theory of initial conditions)+(inflationary model), which is appealing.
 This should be contrasted with approaches where one claims to assess the predictivity of an inflationary model by drawing initial conditions from a broadly distributed (ad hoc) prior and verifying whether the resulting cosmological observables including $n_s, \alpha$ and $r$ are narrowly (``predictive'') or broadly (``not predictive'') distributed (e.g. \cite{Frazer:2013zoa,Easther:2013rva,Price:2014ufa}).
-Instead we expect quantum cosmology to render the lion's share of inflationary models predictive.